kossiitkgp/docs/events/room-booking.md

 - Submit the form to the CWISS office or at the control room in Nalanda.

 ## Points to be noted
-- Keep at least **2 weeks** in hand before booking a room; the process takes time.
-The booking must be done at least **7 days** prior to the day of the workshop, and the procedure can take Weekends are excluded.
+- Keep at least **2 weeks** in hand before booking a room, the process takes time.
+The booking must be done at least **7 days** prior to the day of the workshop and the procedure can take 4-5 days, excluding weekends.
-- AV Cell booking can be done 2-3 days in advance, but it is still better to do it at the earliest along with room booking.
+- AV Cell booking can be done 2-3 days in advance but it is still better to do it at the earliest along with room booking.
 - UPI payment is accepted while paying in the Fees department.
 - Both the form for room booking and AV cell need the professor's signature; better to get it done together.
 - Contact the AV Cell staff and AC maintainers of Nalanda one day before the event to notify them.
 [Here](../assets/av-cell-contacts.jpg) is a list of contacts.